LAST UPDATED: April 19, 2021

 Types of Motorcycle Jackets

-The best looking motorcycle jackets tend to be cruiser jackets, which are more fashionable and comfortable than other types of motorcycle outerwear.
+Cruiser-oriented jackets tend to be more fashionable and comfortable than other types of motorcycle jackets.
 They are not the best motorcycle jackets for protection because they don't have body armor.
 These casual, classic jackets are versatile and can be worn on and off the bike.

-Sport jackets are usually very thick and contain a lot of armor and padding for protection.
-The best sport motorcycle jacket is form-fitting and has an aerodynamic design to accommodate high motorcycle speeds.
+Sport jackets are either leather or abrasion-resistant textile, and contain advanced armor and impact-absorbing materials for protection.
+The best sport motorcycle jacket is form-fitting and has an aerodynamic design to accommodate high speeds and mobility on the bike.
 These jackets are often made of high-quality materials and are rigorously tested to provide optimum performance.

 If you do a lot of long-distance riding, you need the best motorcycle touring jacket.
 These jackets tend to be quite comfortable and often have several features that make them convenient if you're riding for an extended period of time.
 Typically, they have removable liners and layers, multiple pockets, and a waterproof exterior.
 Some premium touring jackets even have built-in heating systems.